 17.2.5 The Advance Payment shall be recovered through proportionate deductions to be made in the Interim Payments Certificates issued in accordance with the provisions of Clause 17.5.2.
 Deductions of Advance Payment shall commence from the Interim Payment Certificate in which the cumulative interim payments certified shall have reached 50% (fifty percent) of the Contract Price.
 The total amount recovered in each Interim Payment Certificate shall be equal to 30% (thirty per cent) of the amount of interim payment due and payable under such Interim Payment Certificate, and interest on the amount being recovered to be calculated from the date of disbursement of the Advance Payment to the date of recovery until the entire Advance Payment together with interest is recovered.
 For the avoidance of doubt, the Parties agree that in the event the total payment specified in any Interim Payment Certificate exceeds the limit of 50% (fifty per cent) of the Contract Price, the proportionate of recovery hereunder shall be restricted to the amount exceeding 50% (fifty per cent) of the Contract Price.
 By way of illustration, the Parties agree that if the first recovery of say, Rupees ‘x’ is made after 20 (twenty) months from the date of 1st (first) instalment of the Advance Payment, the interest will be recovered on Rupees ‘x’ for a period of 20 (twenty) months; and when the next recovery is made in the following month for say, Rupees ‘y’, interest on Rupees ‘y’ will be computed for a period of 21 (twenty one) months.
 The Parties further agree that no payments in excess of 90% (ninety per cent) of the Contract Price shall be released until the Advance Payment, including interest thereon, has been fully recovered.

 17.2.6 If the Advance Payment has not been fully repaid prior to Termination under Clause 19.7 or Article 21, as the case may be, the whole of the balance then outstanding shall immediately become due and payable by the Contractor to the Authority.
-In the event of Termination due to Contractor’s Default, the Advance Payment shall be deemed to carry interest at anannual rate of 4% (four per cent) above the Bank Rate from the date of Advance Payment to the date of recovery by encashment of bank guarantee for the Advance Payment.
+In the event of Termination due to Contractor’s Default, the Advance Payment shall be deemed to carry interest at annual rate of 4% (four per cent) above the Bank Rate from the date of Advance Payment to the date of recovery by encashment of bank guarantee for the Advance Payment.
 For the avoidance of doubt, the aforesaid interest shall be payable on each instalment of the Advance Payment, regardless of whether the instalment or any part thereof has been repaid to the Authority prior to Termination.

+17.2.7 For large value (Contract price not less than 500 cr.) and complex projects, the Authority shall make Advance Payment up to 15% (fifteen per cent) of the Contract Price.
+The payment shall be made in two installments of up to maximum 7.5% (seven and half per cent) of the contract price each on fulfilment of conditions stipulated in clause 17.2.2 and 17.2.3.

 17.3 Procedure for estimating the payment for the Works

-17.3.1 The Authority shall make interim payments to the Contractor, as certified by the Authority Engineer on completion of a Stage, fora length, number or area as specified, and valued in accordance with the proportion of the Contract Price assigned to each item and its stage and payment procedure in Schedule-G.
+17.3.1The Authority shall make interim payments to the Contractor, as certified by the Authority Engineer on completion of a Stage, for a length, number or area as specified, and valued in accordance with the proportion of the Price assigned to each item and its stage and payment procedure in Schedule-G or/and as per actual execution of items as specified for works under schedule G1.